Tezsure/plenty-wallet/README.md

 ![naan feature image](feature_image.png)
 # naan - Your portal to Web3
-A fun, simple, and secure way to create a Tezos account, collect NFTs, and explore the new world of Web3.

-# naan - Your portal to Web3

 naan is a fun, simple, and secure way to create a Tezos wallet, collect NFTs, and explore the new world of Web3 on Tezos.